 How to Dry Comfrey

-Comfrey Contraindications
+Comfrey Contraindications and precautions

 I have a FREE gift for you

-Grab my free ebook and learn to make DIY herbal healing salves at home now, with 14 easy to follow recipes that use the herbs and wild plants growing close to home.
-Salve making is one of the easiest skills to learn in DIY Herbalism.
+Grab my free ebook and learn to make DIY herbal healing salves at home now, with 14 easy-to-follow recipes that use the herbs and wild plants growing close to home.
+Salve-making is one of the easiest skills to learn in DIY Herbalism.

 Alkaloids do not bother chickens or other animals (like rabbits)?